-The bulk of the electrics are housed in a weatherproof cupboard on the outside of the building this includes five Deep Cycling 110AH 12V Leisure Batteries for storing the generated solar power (see picture on the right).
+The bulk of the electrics are housed in a weatherproof cupboard on the outside of the building this includes Deep Cycling 110AH 12V Leisure Batteries for storing the generated solar power (see picture on the right).

 The water system to the cabin will be gray water (rain) used for washing up + showering - hot water provided by a self built solar water heater and a log burner with a backup system of a small 12V water heater.
 Water will be pumped to the desired places using caravan pump systems, 12V ones.

 I would like to Thank Sunshine Solar for all the tech support you have provided to me as it has been invaluable"

 Sunshine Solar would like to thank Chris for taking the time to send us this information we are happy to have been of assistants and look forward to further updates on your ongoing project.

 After our recent involvement with ocean rowing, Sunshine Solar are proud to be associated with Phil Pring from Cornwall and Ben Cummings (aka) Skippy from Devon who are taking part in this years premier event in ocean rowing the 2009 Atlantic Rowing Race, the race starts from La Gomera, Canary Islands and concludes in the idyllic English Harbour, Antigua.

 More people by far have climbed Everest than have sucessfully rowed an ocean in a rowing boat so this really is a tough challenge for the West Country pair.

 The 3000 mile race begins on Sunday 6th December 2009 and power generation onboard during their journey will come from our latest range, one x 60W and two x 30W Sunshine Marine Solar Modules specifically designed for the harsh marine environment.